 What You Need to Know About Deficiency Judgments

 You might think that your debts are behind you after a lender takes your property, but that’s not always the case.
-Through deficiency judgments, creditors can continue to try and collect on a property you no longer own.
+Creditors can continue to try and collect on a property you no longer own through deficiency judgments.

 What Is a Deficiency Judgment?

 A deficiency judgment is a legal order to pay off a loan balance after foreclosure or repossession.
 When a lender takes your property and sells it, the sales proceeds pay off your debt and any additional fees related to collections.
-But if the property does not sell at a price that’s high enough to satisfy the debt, you may still owe money.
+But if the property doesn't sell at a high enough price to satisfy the debt, you may still owe money.
 The remaining amount is called a deficiency, and a deficiency judgment from a court makes you personally liable for any deficiency balance.
 As a result, lenders or debt collectors can try to collect the amount due.

 Deficiency Judgment Example

-When you default on a loan and the lender repossesses your property, the value of the property may not be enough to pay off the loan.
+When you default on a loan and the lender repossesses your property, your property's value may not be enough to pay off the loan.

 A deficiency judgment would allow your lender to pursue you for the remaining $20,000.
 The lender might also be able to add legal fees and other foreclosure-related costs to the total bill.